 Diagram from inside your AI agent

-Flowgraf ships a Model Context Protocol server so any MCP client — Claude Code, Cursor, Windsurf — can create and edit real architecture diagrams.
+Flowgraf ships a Model Context Protocol server so any MCP client — Claude Code, Cursor, Windsurf, OpenCode — can create and edit real architecture diagrams.
 Your agent authors the graph; Flowgraf validates it, lays it out, renders it, and hands back a link to a live canvas.
 There’s no API key and no LLM cost to you — the calling agent does the thinking.

 The three tools